 Mail Groups for Classes

 Faculty members can create mail groups for any of their current-semester courses that are linked with the registrar's course roster data.
 The data is synchronized daily with the registrar's course data, adding and removing people that have been added or dropped from the course.
 Mail groups for courses are created on a per-semester basis and are purged at the end of the semester, after grading has ended.
 To request class mailgroups, go to the Mailgroup Manager and check the Create Mailgroup? box next to the course name.

 Faculty members who want a mail group for a class but don't want it linked to the official roster information can create a mail group in the usual way.

 CHOOSING A MAIL GROUP E-MAIL NAME

 - The e-mail name must be one word, all lower-case, no spaces and must contain a dash.
 Use only letters, numbers, and dashes (-).

 - A dash is required, in order to distinguish group names from personal e-mail addresses.
-For example, chamber-choir is a better choice than chamberchoir.
+For example, use chamber-choir instead of chamberchoir.
 Also, dashes can be used in place of spaces, which are not permitted.

 - Be explicit.
 Choose a name that is almost as descriptive as the full name.
 Rather than use just one word, use a phrase by joining multiple words with a dash (-).
 The length of the e-mail name cannot exceed 20 characters.